rossmacarthur/kb-remap/README.md

 ### Character

 Most typeable keys can be specified using their character.
 For example: the A key can be specified using "A" or "a".
-The USB usage ID used will the one that the key corresponds to on a US keyboard.
+The USB Usage ID used will the one that the key corresponds to on a US keyboard.

 ### Number

-Any key can be specified by using the USB usage ID in hex.
-For example: Z has a usage ID of "0x1d".
+Any key can be specified by using the USB Usage ID in hex.
+For example: Z has a Usage ID of "0x1d", in this case the USB Usage Page is assumed to be `0x07` (keyboard).
+You can also specify the Usage Page and the Usage ID together like
+this: "0x7_0000_001D".

 ## 🤔 Why?
 How?